DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: You've been trained with basic weaponry, and maybe even taken a liking to a favorite (e.g., hammer or bow).
 This is your go-to tool on the battlefield.
    - Resource: Simple
-   - Mechanic: As an action in combat, you can make check to attack an Enemy.
+   - Mechanic: As an action in combat, you make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
    - Prerequisites: Skill: Finesse or Brute > 0
    - Tags: